-iOS 14's App Library is a radical new Home screen implementation for the iPhone.
-Rather than wading through multiple pages and folders in previous iOS iterations, you can now use the App Library to access all installed apps from a centralized launchpad.
-However, the App Library's purpose doesn't just end there.
+iOS 14’s App Library is a radical new Home screen implementation for the iPhone.
+Rather than wading through multiple pages and folders as in previous iOS iterations, you can now use the App Library to access all installed apps from a centralized launchpad.
+However, the App Library’s purpose doesn’t just end there.

 Did you, for example, know that you could easily use the App Library in list form as opposed to the default categories?
 Or that you could hide apps from the Home screen but still access them via the App Library?

 In fact, there are lots of ways to use the App Library to streamline the Home screen experience.
 Let’s check out the best App Library tips and tricks for the iPhone below.